techniq/layerchart/docs/src/content/guides/chart-group.md

 :example{ component="ChartGroup" name="faceted-member" }

-Hovering a panel moves the crosshair on the chart below, and hovering that chart draws the crosshair in every panel while marking the point in the one that owns it.
+Hovering a panel moves the crosshair on the chart below, and vice versa.
+This example also sets [`facetAll`](/docs/guides/facets#one-tooltip-per-panel), so every panel marks and labels the hovered date with its own value; without it the highlight stays in the panel being hovered.

 ## What's shared